jenschlot/IBM-Bluemix-DevOps-Documentation/help/faq/index.md

 <a name="q1"></a>

-### I see JazzHub is now called IBM DevOps Services.
+### I see JazzHub is now called IBM&reg; DevOps Services.
 Can you tell me more?

 JazzHub has a new name.
 The JazzHub of today began life as an experimental development collaboration hub for academia and researchers, which was based on IBM&reg; Jazz&trade; technology.
 IBM learned a lot from that experience, and since then, IBM implemented JazzHub again in the cloud and opened it up to everyone.

 IBM integrated the [Eclipse](http://eclipse.org/ "Eclipse") Orion Web IDE and introduced the ability to deploy applications directly to the [IBM Bluemix&trade; cloud platform](https://bluemix.net/ "Bluemix").
 IBM also plans to expand that capability to include continuous integration, unit testing, and deployment that is based on Jenkins and IBM UrbanCode.
 With these new capabilities and more to come, JazzHub builds on the core Jazz services to provide a good environment for cloud application development.
 To reflect the expanded role of JazzHub in the IBM family, IBM is renaming it "IBM DevOps Services."
 JazzHub continues to refer to the underlying technology stack as "Powered by JazzHub."

 <a name="q2"></a>